People

 Education and training

-In 2019, Nostrum supported 722 employees to benefit from education and training programmes.
-Our total Group training costs in 2019 were US$2,068,225, and the total number of training days in 2019 was 7,264 days.
+In 2023, 500 employees benefited from education and training programmes (2022: 507 employees).
+Our total Group training costs in 2023 were US$0.6m (2022: US$0.4m) and the total number of training days in 2023 was 5,702 days (2022: 6,961 days).

 Hiring and staff turnover